 The project is currently at the proof of concept stage, where the team is testing it while trying to find out its limitations.
 “Our work is underway at GFSU and we hope to complete it as soon as possible.
 Its applications are far and wide from odontology to ballistics and medicine.
-Apart from fragile body parts, 3D printing can be used to recreate bullet fragments, broken weapons and body parts,” a senior official from Gujarat Directorate of Forensic Sciences was quoted as saying by Ahmedabad Mirror.
+Apart from fragile body parts, 3D printing can be used to recreate bullet fragments, broken weapons, and body parts,” a senior official from the Gujarat Directorate of Forensic Sciences was quoted as saying by Ahmedabad Mirror.

-This technology will help analyse crime scenes without accidentally damaging the original evidence or where evidence can deteriorate due to handling “For example, DNA extraction from crime scene samples could damage already fragile or fragmented evidence.
+This technology will help analyze crime scenes without accidentally damaging the original evidence or where evidence can deteriorate due to handling “For example, DNA extraction from crime scene samples could damage already fragile or fragmented evidence.
 It is here that 3D printing comes in handy,” GFSU researchers were quoted as saying.

-3D printing is already being widely used in various industries, including health, defence and others.
+3D printing is already being widely used in various industries, including health, defense, and others.
 Recently, Gujarat Cancer Research Institute used the technology to save a seven-year-old child’s leg.
 The doctors used a combination of 3D printing and cryosurgery to create a replica of the affected thigh bone.